San Gabriel Mountains: Setting and elevation

 The highest elevation, Mount San Antonio (Mount Baldy) at 10069 ft, rises towards the eastern extremity of the range which extends from the Cajon Pass (Interstate 15) on the east, where the San Gabriel Mountain Range meets the San Bernardino Mountain Range, westward to meet the Santa Susana Mountains at Newhall Pass (Interstate 5).

 South and east of Santa Clarita and north of San Fernando, the San Gabriel Mountains crest abruptly up to about 4,000 ft.
 Pacoima and Big Tujunga Canyons cut through the range just east of San Fernando, carrying runoff into the San Fernando Valley.
 Little Tujunga Canyon Road bridges the range in this area, connecting the San Fernando Valley to the Santa Clara River valley in the north.
 Towering over Big Tujunga Canyon north of Big Tujunga Reservoir, and south of Acton, is Mount Gleason, which at 6,502 ft, is the highest in this region of the San Gabriels.
 South of the gorge is the southern "foothills" of the mountains, which rise abruptly 4,000 ft above the Los Angeles Basin and give rise to the Arroyo Seco, a tributary of the Los Angeles River.

 Southeast of Big Tujunga Canyon, the southern front range of the San Gabriels gradually grows in elevation, culminating in notable peaks such as Mount Wilson at 5,710 ft.
 On the north the range is abruptly dissected by the canyon of the West Fork San Gabriel River.
 Even further north the range slopes up into the towering main crest of the San Gabriels, a sweeping arc-shaped massif 30 mi in length that includes most of the highest peaks in the range: Waterman Mountain, at 8,038 ft; Mount Islip, at 8,250 ft, Mount Baden-Powell, at 9,399 ft, Pine Mountain, at 9648 ft, and Mount San Antonio, the highest peak in the range at 10,068 ft.

 On the north slopes of the San Gabriel crest, the northern ranks of mountains drop down incrementally to the floor of the Mojave Desert in a much more gradual manner than the sheer southern flank.
 The Angeles Crest Highway, one of the main routes across the San Gabriels, runs through this area from west to east.
-Little Rock, Big Rock, and Sheep Creeks drain off the northern part of the mountains, forming large alluvial fans as they descend into the Mojave.
+Littlerock, Big Rock, and Sheep Creeks drain off the northern part of the mountains, forming large alluvial fans as they descend into the Mojave.
 To the east, the San Andreas Fault cuts across the range, forming a series of long, straight, and narrow depressions, including Swarthout Valley and Lone Pine Canyon.
 South of Mount San Antonio, San Antonio Creek drains the mountains, cutting the deep San Antonio Canyon.